 I am a United States citizen born and raised in Boston, but I have spent a good chunk of my adult life in Canada.
 Having spent four years living in Montreal for college, it now feels like I have a network of Canadian friends from Halifax and Vancouver and everywhere in between.
-What I’m trying to say is that while I’m certainly American through and through, I am pretty immersed in Canadian culture—I can find Moosejaw, Manitoba on a map, I own multiple “touques,” and I can hold at least a very cursory conversation about the merits of having a hot Prime Minister like Justin Trudeau.
-And while Americans and Canadians have nearly everything in common (don’t tell a Canadian I said that, though), every now and again I’ll come across a point of difference that sticks out like a sore thumb, like trying to pass off a glug of Mrs. Butterworth’s as real maple syrup.
+What I’m trying to say is that while I’m certainly American through and through, I am pretty immersed in Canadian culture—I can find Moose Jaw, Saskatchewan, on a map, I own multiple “touques,” and I can hold at least a very cursory conversation about the merits of having a hot prime minister like Justin Trudeau.
+And while Americans and Canadians have nearly everything in common (don’t tell a Canadian I said that, though), every now and then, I’ll come across a point of difference that sticks out like a sore thumb, like trying to pass off a glug of Mrs. Butterworth’s as real maple syrup.

 So imagine my surprise last year when my close friend Ashley (a Canadian) asked to do something at her upcoming wedding that I had never heard before.